zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-09-21-economics.md

 ![](assets/images/economics/roi-model.png)
 **Figure 1:** *An illustration of the ROI metaphor.
 Investment leads to lower costs or higher value.
 It takes some time to reach a break-even point when an additional value has compensated for the investment.
 After the break-even point, we earn more than without the investment.*

-An investment in **good architecture can help increase the ROI of IT**.
-An excellent example of using the ROI metaphor to argue for investing in architecture is the port of Martin Fowler, who uses this argument to argue for the importance of [investing in improving internal quality](https://martinfowler.com/articles/is-quality-worth-cost.html).
-Figure 2 summarizes his argument.
+An investment in **good architecture can increase the ROI of IT**.
+A strong example comes from Martin Fowler’s argument for [investing in internal quality](https://martinfowler.com/articles/is-quality-worth-cost.html).
+Figure 2 summarizes that logic.

 Well-architected systems are typically much easier to understand and change.
 As our systems continuously evolve, the return on investing in making them easier to understand and change can be significant.
 The primary value of such investment comes from generating fewer errors and bugs, more straightforward modifications, a short time to market, and improved developer satisfaction.

 ![](assets/images/economics/roi-internal-quality.png)
 **Figure 2:** *Software with high internal quality gets a short initial slowdown but delivers more rapidly and cheaply later (source martinfowler.com/articles/is-quality-worth-cost.html).*

-An ROI metaphor is easy to understand by a non-technical audience.
-Still, it has limitations when describing the value of architecture.
-The first limitation is that **measuring architecture, quality, and productivity is challenging**.
-Consequently, too much focus on ROI can lead to an obsession with cost-cutting.
-Costs are easy to measure, but the value of attributes like shorter time-to-market is much more difficult to quantify.
-Second, ROI is a good measure, but only some investments in architecture will increase profit.
-That is because we frequently have to make decisions with lots of uncertainty.
-Nevertheless, that does not mean that we should not make such investments.
-The following section explains why.
+The ROI metaphor is easy for non-technical audiences to understand, but it has limits. **Architecture, quality, and productivity are difficult to measure precisely**, so an excessive focus on ROI can reduce the discussion to cost-cutting.
+Costs are easier to quantify than benefits such as faster delivery or improved adaptability.
+In addition, not every architectural investment produces a direct and immediate profit increase.
+Many decisions are made under significant uncertainty.
+The following section explains why those investments can still be worthwhile.

 ## The Financial Options Metaphor